dylandru/BaseballCV/models/README.md

 - `florence_ball_tracking`: Utilizes a fine-tuned version of Florence2 to track the baseball from pitcher's hand to home plate among other VLM tasks.

+## Available PaliGemma2 Models

+- `paligemma2_ball_tracking`: Utilizes a fine-tuned version of PaliGemma2 to track the baseball from pitcher's hand to home plate among other VLM tasks.

 ## Model Weights